leungwensen/palettes/README.md

 - [x] copy color to clipboard
 - [x] palettes LOAD / SAVE to localStorage, etc.
+- [x] label in color blocks should switch color according to color
+- [x] current palette save to localStorage
+- [ ] D&D support to sort colors in palette
+- [ ] load palette from image / txt / JSON
 - [ ] (hold) use global state (like redux, etc.) to cache all component states
-- [ ] load palette from image
-- [ ] label in color blocks should switch color according to color
-- [ ] current palette save to localStorage
 - [ ] ...

 ## Thanks to